What's The Rush? Move NCAA Football To Spring

 We’ve built in two dates for launching our leagues, we’ve agreed to no bowls and no playoff games.
 Next up is deciding what the season should look like week by week.

 A nine or ten-game season should be able to be completed within three months.
 This would end our season in June at the latest, which isn’t terrible considering that the NCAA Baseball and Softball seasons share a similar end date.
-It might get a little hot for your southern friends but so are the September games they play each year.
+It might get a little hot for our southern friends but so are the September games they play each year.
 Expanding the time between games would also give players more rest, which is important as they’ll have two seasons in one calendar year.
-It also gives medical staff across the nation extra time for confirming testing results and containing possible outbreaks.
+More importantly, it also gives medical teams across the nation extra time for confirming testing results and containing possible outbreaks.
 If the initial start date of the season (Mid March) turns out to be feasible, that gives teams even more opportunity to add bye weeks to their schedules.

 So… that seems like a lot.